FB Onyks

 The 5.45 mm subkarabinek wz.
-1989 Onyks is a lightweight Polish carbine variant of the 5.45 mm wz.
+1989 Onyks (polish for: subcarbine wz.
+1989 Onyx) is a lightweight Polish short variant of the 5.45 mm wz.
 1988 Tantal assault rifle, also based on the AKS-74U.
 Work on the weapon began in 1989 at the Ośrodek Badawczo-Rozwojowy state research institute in the city of Radom.
-The weapon’s technical specifications were confirmed that same year.
+The weapon's technical specifications were confirmed that same year.
 It was not until 1990 that production approval was given for the first prototypes, evaluated the following year in a series of military qualification tests resulting in an order for an initial pre-production batch in 1993, to be manufactured at the Łucznik Arms Factory in Radom.

 The carbine was created by a team led by B. Szpaderski and its chief engineers were K. Styczyński and E. Wysocki.
 The Onyks remained a prototype and has never advanced past the research and development stage.
 The Onyks was designed to equip airborne infantry, police and military special operations units and vehicle crews.